 In the Admin Portal, go to B2C Identity or B2B Identity based on your setup, and open the Journeys section.
 Create two separate journeys—one for face registration and one for face authentication.
 You'll need to implement some client-side code for these journeys later (see Step 4).

-This client SDK journey obtains a selfie from the logged-in user (e.g., after password authentication) and registers it as a reference vector in Mosaic.
+This client SDK journey obtains a selfie from the logged-in user (e.g., after email OTP authentication) and registers it as a reference vector in Mosaic.
 It can include the following actions:

-- Displays the login form (Login form step) with enabled password authentication.
+- Login form step: Displays the login form with enabled email OTP authentication.

-- Logs in the user using password authentication (Password authentication step) or any other supported authentication method.
+- Email OTP authentication step: Logs in the user using email OTP authentication or any other supported authentication method.

-- Performs identity verification, including obtaining user's selfie and validating it against their legal document, such as ID or driving license (Identity Verification step).
+- Identity Verification step: Performs identity verification, including obtaining the user's selfie and validating it against their legal document, such as an ID or driver's license.
 For web apps, specify the callback URL to redirect to once the user completes the process via hosted experience.
 For mobile apps, the callback URL isn't used but you have to provide some value.
 After processing, this step issues a recommendation.
 For Allow recommendations, proceed to face registration next.

 To register a face, the journey must obtain a selfie.
 This can be done using either the Identity Verification or the Selfie Acquisition step.
 The main difference between these two methods is the balance between security and user friction: